-The winner will receive the Ed Wood Memorial Prize of £1,000 to spend as they wish; one year's subscription to an OUP journal of their choice; and one year's free Membership of the Royal Society of Biology at the appropriate grade (MRSB or FRSB).
+The winner will receive the Ed Wood Memorial Prize of £1,000 to spend as they wish; £250 worth of OUP books of the winners choice, and one year's free Membership of the Royal Society of Biology at the appropriate grade (MRSB or FRSB).
+The winner also gets the fee for their first year of Chartered Science Teacher (CSciTeach) waived, should they wish to apply.
 The remaining finalists will each receive a £150 prize for their case study, and will also receive one year's free Membership to the Royal Society of Biology.

-The winner will be announced and the award presented at the two-day HUBS Spring Meeting on 3-4th May 2017.
-All shortlisted candidates will be invited to present their case studies at the conference and their delegate fee, worth up to £350, will be waivered.
+The winner will be announced and the award presented at the two-day HUBS Annual Meeting on 30 April - 1 May 2019.
+All shortlisted candidates will be invited to present their case studies at the conference and their delegate fee will be waivered.